 The general internal review policy states that being unaware of the law is not a reason for withdrawal.
 However, in this case, because of the fine recipient’s additional personal circumstances, the review officer decides to use their discretion and issue an official warning instead.

-• Permitting decision makers to consider and accept various types and quality of evidence based on the individual circumstances of each case but providing guidance to achieve some consistency in decision making.
+• Permit decision makers to consider and accept various types of evidence, and evidence of varying quality, based on the individual circumstances of each case but also providing guidance to achieve consistency in decision making.

 Example 3: Extract from decision guidance policy regarding evidence